Mercury Comet: First generation (1960–1963)

 The optional S-22 package was released.
 Available only on the two-door sedan, it was billed as a "sport" package, although it shared the same mechanicals as regular Comets, with the only changes being S-22 badging, bucket seats, and a center console.

-Comet was officially made a Mercury model for the 1962 model year, and it received some minor restyling, mainly a redesign of the trunk and taillight area to bring the car more in line with the Mercury look.
-This is the first year the car carried Mercury badging.
+The Comet line of cars was folded under the Mercury brand for the 1962 model year, with Comet models wearing Mercury brand and Comet model emblems.
+Rear end styling was revised to better resemble other Mercury models such as the Meteor.

 The S-22 had six bullet-shaped taillights, while regular Comets had four oval with two optional flat reverse lights.
 A Comet Villager station wagon, basically a Comet Custom four-door station wagon with simulated woodgrain side panels, was added to the lineup.
 (The Villager name had previously been used to denote the four-door, steel-sided station wagon in the Edsel Ranger series.)
 The Comet Drive automatic transmission was renamed Merc-O-Matic (unique to the Comet, despite sharing a name with the Merc-O-Matic installed in larger Mercurys).

 While the 1963 model looked almost identical to the earlier models, the chassis and suspension were redesigned to accommodate an optional 260 cid V8 engine (borrowed from the Fairlane) using a two-barrel carburetor and producing 164 hp.
 Two new body styles, a Convertible and hardtop (pillar-less) coupe models were added to the Comet Custom and Comet S-22 lines this year.

 The front ends of these Comets differed from their Falcon counterparts in that they had four headlights instead of two; similar situations resurfaced in the late 1970s, with the Ford Thunderbird/Mercury Cougar and the Ford Fairmont/Mercury Zephyr.